marcnol/pyHiM/docs/source/user_guide/script.md

-# WIP - Secondary scripts
+# General-use scripts

-## fileProcessing Scripts
+## File Processing, handling HPC runs, etc

 ### changeRT_infoList.py

-This script is used to modify the reference fiducial signal to be used for shift correction in all parameters files (.json files)
+This script is used to modify the reference fiducial signal to be used for shift correction in the parameter file

 ```
 usage: cahngeRT_infolist.py old_RT new_RT